Challenge level: 5 out of 5

 Tonight, we’ll feel the fruits of our labour, as our new snowy home is much warmer than outdoors.
 After tucking into a hot dinner, we’ll nestle down into igloo and sleep like Santa after Christmas.

-This afternoon, we have the chance to join our Challenge Guide for a short walk and an optional ice-fishing tour in the biggest spring in Europe, Lake Kitka.
-A chilled evening awaits and we enjoy a relaxing stretch in the sports hall, before our dinner at the lodge.
+A chilled rest of the day awaits and we enjoy a relaxing stretch in the sports hall, before our dinner at the lodge.

 We have earned a joyous day of rest to end our challenge.
 You can either kick back at the lodge and take the opportunity to use its sauna to your heart's and muscles' content.